 Are the programs mostly theoretical or mostly applied?

 The MS and PhD Biostatistics programs are balanced between theory and application.
 For the MS program, the most mathematical courses are the Statistical Theory sequence BIOS 6631 and BIOS 6632.
 Most other courses are more applied and involve data analysis in a variety of areas (outlined below in the degree plans).
 The PhD program includes a further year-long sequence in statistical theory as well as several more electives.
-Students in both programs have many opportunities to participate in real consulting and collaborative research, as well as to work with faculty on thesis and dissertation research.
+Students in both programs have many opportunities to participate in real consulting and collaborative research on our very active health sciences campus, as well as to work with faculty on thesis and dissertation research.

 The MPH in Applied Biostatistics is more applied, does not require the Statistical Theory sequence BIOS 6631 and BIOS 6632, and is balanced between general public health courses and biostatistics courses.

-Does the MS program have any specialized degrees or emphasis?
+Does the MS program have any specialized degrees or minors?

-Yes, starting Fall 2015 we have an MS Emphasis in Statistical Genomics and Genetics.
+Yes, there is an MS Minor in Data Science Analytics and MS Minor in Statistical Genomics and Genetics available now.
 There is a lot of activity in this area in the department with several faculty members, as well as a Working Group.
 In addition, the Anschutz Medical Campus has a new Center and Division for Biomedical Informatics and Personalized Medicine.
-The emphasis involves several electives and a thesis or research paper in this area.
+The minor involves several electives and a thesis or research paper in this area.

 Questions about the application process

 The GRE or equivalent (MCAT, LSAT, GMAT, etc.) is required for admission.
 Exceptions may be made for applicants with a previous graduate degree in Statistics, Biostatistics, or Applied Math from a U.S. university, on a case-by-case basis.

 I am an international student.
 Do I need to take the TOEFL?